SonarSource/helm-chart-sonarqube/charts/sonarqube-dce/README.md

 To enable auto-configuration of the kube worker node, set `elasticsearch.configureNode` to `true`.
 This is the default behavior, so you do not need to explicitly set this.

 This will run `sysctl -w vm.max_map_count=262144` on the worker where the sonarqube pod(s) get scheduled.
 This needs to be set to `262144` but normally defaults to `65530`.
 Other kernel settings are recommended by the [docker image](https://hub.docker.com/_/sonarqube/#requirements), but the defaults work fine in most cases.

-To disable worker node configuration, set `elasticsearch.configureNode` to `false`.
-Note that if node configuration is not enabled, then you will likely need to also disable the Elasticsearch bootstrap checks.
-These can be explicitly disabled by setting `elasticsearch.bootstrapChecks` to `false`.

 ### Extra Config